agrc/gis.utah.gov/sharing/open-sgid/index.md

 Before submitting your data, make sure it's got a stable schema and is ready for public consumption.
 Make sure the metadata meets our [minimum standards]({% link about/policy/metadata/index.md %}).
 If you need help with metadata, check out our [basic metadata creation process]({% link sharing/metadata/index.md %}).

 Start thinking about the future—how often will this dataset be updated?
 How will you send those updates to us?
-Sometimes, outdated data is worse than no data at all.
+Sometimes, old data is worse than no data at all.
 If a user can't find anything, they still know what they don't know.
 But if they find outdated data without realizing it, they may not know that they are acting on bad data.

 ### Step 3: 📂 Open an Issue (You)
 {: .text-left}